s911335/leetcode/greedy/greedy.md

 4. if points[i][0] > pointer, let pointer = point[i][1] and arrows plus one.
 5. Finally, return arrows.

-## 406. Queue Reconstruction by Height:
+## 406. Queue Reconstruction by Height

 You are given an array of people, people, which are the attributes of some people in a queue (not necessarily in order).
 Each people[i] = [hi, ki]